 No worries, we have a few pointers for you as well.
-We’ve already gone a little into detail on how to host a virtual award ceremony, so it might be helpful to check with one out here.
-Here a few more pointers:
+We’ve already gone a little into detail in the past on how to host a virtual award ceremony, so it might be helpful to check out a previous article here.
+But, while we’ve got you, here are a few more pointers:

 Think about setting the tone.
 You know the old saying: “lead by example.”
 This is what you’ll want to think of when getting dressed for the occasion.
 Regardless of accepting or giving out the award, you’ll want to be casual or smart casual, maybe even a little business!
 Again, keep in mind this mainly goes for your top half.